Training structure

 Faculty of Science

-This course introduces students to project management, taking into account the major issues at stake in corporate performance, and puts them in a position to manage key phases of the product design process.
+This teaching unit introduces students to project management, taking into account the major challenges facing business performance.
+Students find themselves in a position where they are steering the key phases of the product design process.

-This project-based teaching approach provides a detailed analysis of each phase of the design process, in the form of case studies.
-Students learn how to generate an idea (creativity, functional analysis) right through to product architecture.
+This project-based teaching approach allows for a detailed analysis of each phase of the design process in the form of case studies.
+Students therefore learn methods for generating ideas (creativity, functional analysis) through to the creation of the product architecture.

 Fluid mechanics